Generic capability 7

 - participates in a yearly review of their practice, an appraisal, to set learning goals

-- recognises or identifies areas of professional practice they need to learn or improve in their performance
+- recognises or identifies areas of professional training they need to learn or improve in their performance

 - attends educational activities relating to their professional expertise